-Additionally, COA ensures continuity of care by offering single-case agreements (SCAs) when needed and appropriate to any behavioral health provider, statewide (and out-of-state when necessary), who would like to render services to a COA member.
-COA staff have developed relationships with personnel from the various RAEs and act upon referrals from those RAEs on an ad-hoc basis to ensure adequate services for members.
+Additionally, COA will ensure continuity of care by offering single-case agreements when needed and appropriate to any behavioral health provider, statewide (and out-of-state when necessary), who would like to render services to one of our members.
+We have developed relationships with personnel from the various RAEs and will act upon referrals from those RAEs on an ad-hoc basis to ensure adequate services for our members.

-As noted above, each potential new behavioral health provider will be required to execute a contract with COA, complete the Provider Application, and pass credentialing requirements, before becoming an active participant in the provider network.
-These written agreements and documents will support growth and maintenance of the network and highlight areas of service-especially for special needs populations-that require further attention within Region 3.
-As with the PCMP network, COA will continually analyze provider-to-member ratios to assess geographic and functional areas for outreach prioritization.
+Each potential new behavioral health provider will be required to execute a contract with COA, complete the Provider Applicaton, and pass credentialing requirements, before becoming an active participant in our provider network.
+These written agreements and documents will support growth and maintenance of the network and highlight areas of service-especially for special needs populations-that require further attention within our regions.
+As with the primary care network, COA will continually analyze provider to member ratios to assess areas of our regions for outreach prioritization.
 Claims data will be reviewed to analyze utilization patterns and help direct contracting efforts.
-COA will work with community partners, to identify areas of need and frame outreach.
+We will work with our our care managers, community partners, such as Interagency Oversight Groups, disparate health alliances, counties and local public health agencies, and internal governance groups to identify areas of need and frame outreach from our Provider Relations and Provider Contracting teams.